-Rajas are the Mexican name for strips of roasted chiles, usually found in tamales or with cream, in tacos.
-Empanadas are our family obsession, the favorite food of my daughters and the vehicle to try endless combinations.
-These are simple, but the roasted poblano gives them a?delicious smoky flavor.
+Rajas are the Mexican name for strips of roasted chiles, usually found in tamales or with cream in tacos.
+Empanadas are our family obsession and the vehicle to try endless combinations.
+These are simple, but the roasted poblano gives them a delicious smoky flavor.
 Remember to use different edges for different fillings.

 - 1 or 2 poblano

-- 1 package of empanadas dough defrost and at room temperature
+- 1 package of empanadas dough, defrost at room temperature (Goya for example)

 - 1 egg

 - Wash and dry the poblano pepper.
-Light the flame on the stove and place the poblano on top of the rack, let it burn completely, using tongs turn until all the skin burns.
+Light the flame on the stove and place the poblano on top of the rack.
+Let it burn completely.
+Using tongs, turn until all the skin burns.
 Turn off the heat.
-Place the poblano in a plastic bag or bowl with lid, close.
+Place the poblano in a plastic bag or bowl with a lid, and close it.
 Let it cook in the steam for 10-15 minutes.

-- Remove from the bag and rinse under the running?faucet, remove all the burnt skin.
-With a knife cut the stem and open lengthwise.
+- Remove from the bag, rinse under the running faucet, and remove all burnt skin.
+With a knife, cut the stem and open it lengthwise.
 Remove the ribs and seeds.
 Cut into thin longitudinal strips.

 - Cut the cheese into cubes or rectangles or grate.